 I hate static cling—and fleece jackets are particularly prone to it during the cold dry months of winter.
 You can largely eliminate it by adding a dryer sheet to your laundry, but it's not a good idea.

-lengthy article, but the key point is this: Most dryer sheets contain fabric softeners, which are designed to increase the plush, soft feel of the fabric against your skin.
+You can learn everything you wanted to know about dryer sheets in this lengthy article, but the key point is this: Most dryer sheets contain fabric softeners, which are designed to increase the plush, soft feel of the fabric against your skin.
 Problem is, they accomplish it by adding a water-repellent coating to the individual fibers, which does help eliminate static but can also significantly impede the fabric's ability to absorb and wick water away from your skin.
 And the more often you use dryer sheets, the thicker (and more water-repellent) this coating becomes.

 This is especially problematic for polyester long underwear, which is crucial for moving heat-sapping moisture (your sweat) away from your skin.
 This is arguably less important in mid- and outer layers, but will still reduce the rate of moisture transfer through your clothing system.

 Also, most commercial-brand dryer sheets use a variety of not very eco-friendly chemicals, another drawback; and many contain fragrances that have the potential to attract critters in the backcountry (though you can buy unscented varieties).